gustavoatt/consultas/README.rst

 To use this project follow these steps:

-#.
-Create your working environment
+* Create your working environment
-#.
-Install Django
+* Install Django
-#.
-Create the new project using the django-two-scoops template
+* Create the new project using the django-two-scoops template
-#.
-Install additional dependencies
+* Install additional dependencies
-#.
-Use the Django admin to create the project
+* Use the Django admin to create the project

-*note: these instructions show creation of a project called "icecream".
-You should replace this name with the actual name of your project.*

 Working Environment
 ===================